valsson-group/UNT-Chem-4660-5660-Fall2025/Lectures-HandsOn/Lecture-1_August-26-2025/Readme.md

 For example, you can use the following example:
 ```
-g16 -i <INPUT FILENAME>.gjf -p compchem.36 -m 16gb -s local
+g16 -i <INPUT FILENAME>.gjf -p compchem.36 -m 16gb -s local -c 9
 ```
+Note that the order of arguments (i.e., flags) is not important.

-You can monitor the job by using the `squeue` command.
+Once you have submitted your job, you can monitor it by using the `squeue` command.

-In this example, we are submitting a job to the `compchem.36` queue on cruntch4 (the `-p compchem.36` flag).
+In this example, we are submitting a job to the `compchem.36` queue on cruntch4 (the `-p compchem.36` flag), and we use 9 CPU cores for calculation (the `-c 9` flag).
 The `-s local` flag specifies that the calculations are performed on a scratch/temporary folder on the local disk of the node.
 The checkpoint and output files are copied over to the folder from where the calculation is submitted once it is over.
 During the calculation, a symbolic link is created to this scratch/temporary folder so you can monitor the progress of the calculation.
 This folder has the name `slurm_####` where `####` is the job-id.

 ## First Steps